dstebila/draft-stebila-tls-hybrid-design/draft-stebila-tls-hybrid-design.md

 Each particular combination of algorithms in a hybrid key exchange will be represented as a `NamedGroup` and sent in the `supported_groups` extension.
 No internal structure or grammar is implied or required in the value of the identifier; they are simply opaque identifiers.

 Each value representing a hybrid key exchange will correspond to an ordered pair of two groups otherwise listed in the `NamedGroup` enum.
-For example, suppose a future document specified a `NamedGroup` identifier for the post-quantum KEM ntruhrss701; that document could also specify that hybrid value 0x2000 corresponds to secp256r1+ntruhrss701, and 0x2001 corresponds to x25519+ntruhrss701.
+For example, a future document could specify that hybrid value 0x2000 corresponds to secp256r1+ntruhrss701, and 0x2001 corresponds to x25519+ntruhrss701.
+(We note that this is independent from future documents standardizing solely post-quantum key exchange methods, which would have to be assigned their own identifier.)

 Specific values shall be standardized by IANA in the TLS Supported Groups registry.
 We suggest that values 0x2000 through 0x2EFF are suitable for hybrid key exchange methods (the leading "2" suggesting that there are 2 algorithms), noting that 0x2A2A is reserved as a GREASE value {{GREASE}}.
 This document requests that values 0x2F00 through 0x2FFF be reserved for Private Use for hybrid key exchange.